icon-project/icon-sdk-python/README.md

 ### get_total_supply()

-Returns the total supply of ICX
+Returns total ICX coin supply that has been issued

 Delegates to **icx_getTotalSupply** RPC method